(Un)fair devices: Moving beyond AI accuracy in personal sensing: Methodology

-\textbf{Eligibility Assessment.} To further validate our query, we manually inspected all publications from the latest IMWUT proceedings (Volume 6, Issue 4, published in January 2023) ($N=56$) to identify eligible papers for inclusion (see inclusion and exclusion criteria below).
+\textbf{Eligibility Assessment.} To further validate our query, we manually inspected all publications from the latest available IMWUT proceedings at the time of manuscript preparation (Volume 6, Issue 4, published in January 2023) ($N=56$) to identify eligible papers for inclusion (see inclusion and exclusion criteria below).
 In total, we identified seven relevant publications, all of which were also returned by our query.
-This process was irrelevant to our final paper retrieval (Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) \cite{moher2009preferred} flow diagram is pictured in Figure~\ref{fig:prisma}) and served validation purposes only.
-To ensure the high quality and relevance of the included papers, we defined appropriate exclusion criteria that helped us determine the included papers: \begin{enumerate} \item Papers that do not provide a quantitative assessment of at least one empirical or artifact contribution in ubiquitous computing (UBI); \item Papers that do not include a quantitative assessment of bias or performance discrepancy in their evaluation with regard to sensitive attributes, such as age, gender, race, disability, religion, and sexual orientation, among others (FAIR); \item Papers that discuss different domains, such as natural language processing or computer vision without incorporating a UbiComp component (DOM); \item Papers that refer to bias in a different context, such as the bias-variance trade-off or the bias parameter in neural networks (CON). \end{enumerate}
+This process was irrelevant to our final paper retrieval (pictured in Figure~\ref{fig:prisma}) and served validation purposes only.
+To ensure the high quality and relevance of the included papers, we defined appropriate exclusion criteria that helped us determine the included papers: \begin{enumerate} \item Papers that do not provide a quantitative assessment of at least one empirical or artifact contribution in mobile and wearable technologies (UBI); \item Papers that do not include a quantitative assessment of bias or performance discrepancy in their evaluation with regard to sensitive attributes, specifically age, gender, race, country of origin, language, disability or disease status, marital status, religion, employment status, physiology (i.e., weight, height), socioeconomic status and sexual orientation (FAIR); \item Papers that discuss different domains, such as NLP or computer vision, without incorporating a ubiquitous component (DOM); \item Papers that refer to bias in a different context, such as the bias-variance trade-off or the bias parameter in neural networks (CON). \end{enumerate}

-\textbf{Inclusion \& PRISMA Statement.} Finally, the sequential execution of the steps above, as depicted in Figure~\ref{fig:prisma}, led to our review's included papers.
-Overall, we screened 523 papers after date filtering and duplicate elimination.
-After carefully screening these papers, we excluded 474 based on our exclusion criteria.
-In detail, 31 papers did not provide any quantitative assessment of a UbiComp contribution (UBI: 6.5\%), 394 papers did not provide any fairness assessment (FAIR: 83.1\%), 2 papers did not discuss a UbiComp component (DOM: <0.5\%), 42 papers referred to bias in a different context (CON: 8.9\%), and finally, 5 papers were excluded for other reasons (OTHER: 1.1\%).
-Hence, we included 49 papers in our review\footnote{To foster reproducibility, upon acceptance, we intend to release the review data and codebooks}.
+\textbf{Inclusion \& PRISMA Statement.} Figure~\ref{fig:prisma} shows the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) \cite{moher2009preferred} flow diagram.
+Specifically, the sequential execution of the steps above led to our review's included papers.
+Overall, we screened 957 papers after date filtering and duplicate elimination.
+We then excluded 868 based on our exclusion criteria.
+Hence, we included 89 papers in our review.\footnote{To foster reproducibility, upon acceptance, we intend to release the review data and codebooks}